typora/support.typora.io/_posts/how-to/2020-02-22-Upload Image.md

 ![PicList](https://imgx.horosama.com/admin_uploads/2022/10/2022_10_05_633d79e401694.png)

 [PicList](https://piclist.cn/) is an image uploading tools developed on top of PicGo, it offers functionality to delete your remote images, and many other features as well.

-This option requires Typora ≥ 1.6.0,  for older Typora versions, please check <https://piclist.cn/app.html#%E5%A6%82%E4%BD%95%E5%9C%A8typora%E4%B8%AD%E4%BD%BF%E7%94%A8>.
 And when Typora upload images using PicGo, PicGo will be launched and kept running.

 For Linux / Windows users, please set the path of PicGo binary in Typora's preferences setting after install it.